Michel Leiris: Biography

 With Jean Jamin, Leiris founded Gradhiva, a journal of anthropology in 1986.
 The journal is now the journal of anthropology and museology of the Musée du quai Branly (Paris, France).

 Leiris was also a talented poet, and poetry was important in his approach to the world.
-In the preface to Haut Mal, suivi de Autres Lancers (Gallimard 1969) he is quoted as saying that "the practice of poetry enables us to posit the Other as an equal" and that poetic inspiration is "a very rare thing, a fleeting gift from Heaven, to which the poet needs to be, at the price of an absolute purity, receptive – and to pay with his unhappiness for the benefits derived from this blessing."
+In his preface to Haut Mal, suivi de Autres lancers (1969), Alain Jouffroy quotes Leiris (from Fibrilles) that "the practice of poetry [...] postulates the other as one's equal" and (from L’Âge d’homme) that poetic inspiration is "an altogether rare piece of luck, a momentary gift from heaven which it was the poet's responsibility to be in a state to receive by means of an absolute purity, and by paying with his misery for the fortuitous benefit of this manna".